 - We truly practice social distancing and have rearranged our waiting rooms to allow sufficient distance between families.

 - Upon arrival to work, we check the temperature of all staff.
-No one who is sick may work.
+No one who is sick may work in office.

 - We have plenty of hand sanitizers and soap available to both staff and patients.
 Frequent hand washing is strictly enforced.